iwate/ODataHttpClient/README.md

     }

 ### Set OData Element Type
-Default OData element type is not contains in payload.
-If you want add element type, you sould use `type` parameter of Request factory method.
+In default If you want add element type, you sould use `type` parameter of Request factory method.

     Request.Post("...", payload, type: "ODataDemo.Product")

 ### Change OData Element Type Key
-Default OData element type key is `odata.type`.
+In default OData element type key is `odata.type`.
 If you want change key to other, you should use `typeKey` parameter of Request factory method.

     Request.Post("...", payload, type: "ODataDemo.Product", typeKey: "@odata.type")